netdata/learn/docs/agent/step-by-step/step-05.md

 > health entities.

 Finish off with the `info` line, which creates a description of the alarm that will then appear in any [notification](#enable-netdatas-notification-systems) you set up.
-This line is optional, but it has value—think of it as documentation for a health entity!
+This line is optional, but it has valueâthink of it as documentation for a health entity!

 ```yaml